 Located in the heart of downtown Reno and regularly named “Best Place to Take the Family” and “Best Indoor Activity” in Northern Nevada, it’s a kid activity in Reno you and your family won’t soon forget.

 Animal Ark is a wildlife sanctuary for non-releasable animals and is located about 30 minutes north of Reno.
 Children are educated on ecological principles and wildlife through special programming events and educational tours and can connect with nature and wildlife in a unique and rewarding way.
-Be sure to check out Animal Ark’s event calendar and see what fun events are coming up—including the popular Cheetah Dash
+Be sure to check out Animal Ark’s event calendar and see what fun events are coming up, including Tiger Talks and the Cheetah Dash.

 Because what kid doesn’t like candy?
 Kimmie Candy is a candy production facility right here in Reno!
 Take your family on a free tour and see how all the goodies are made.
 From confectionary to chocolate, Kimmie Candy will handle any sweet tooth.
 Please call ahead to schedule an appointment.